eProsima/Fast-DDS-docs/docs/fastddsgen/rpc_calculator_feed_app/includes/app.rst

   ``RpcClientWriter::write()`` method to send the values and the ``RpcClientWriter::finish()`` method to notify the server that the input feed is finished.

+For input feed operations, a simple ``InputFeedProcessor`` class is used to parse the input user data from terminal.
+It allows the user to send a new number or close the input feed by accepting the dialog with empty data:

+..  literalinclude:: /../code/Examples/C++/RPCClientServerFeed/code_blocks/CalculatorClient.cpp
+    :language: cpp
+    :start-after: //!--INPUT_FEED_PROCESSOR
+    :end-before: //!--

 For output feed operations, each time that ``Operation::execute()`` is called, the client will process the data of only one reply, so multiple calls will be required to read all the results.
 To address this, the ``Operation::execute()`` method will return an enum ``OperationStatus::PENDING`` when a new output feed value